LukasMMarinovic/knmp_win/README.md

 ##How do I run *KNMP_win*?
-I will post a link on my blog soon withdetailed instructions.
+I will post a link on my blog soon with detailed instructions.

 [link placeholder]

 ##*KNMP_win* has't been updated in ___ days.
 What's up with that?
 It could be a number of things.
-Maybe I was working on a differet project, or maybe i've just had a busy week (yes, I go to school).
+Maybe I was working on a different project, or maybe i've just had a busy week (yes, I go to school).
 Stay posted to my blog (http://scratchabear.blogspot.com/) for updates, and please note that I try to push an update at least once a week!

 ## *KNMP_win* won't run on my MAC.
 What am i doing wrong?
 Purchasing a computer that doesn't support my software.
 Shame on you!

 ## *KNMP_win* won't run on my Linux machine.
 What am i doing wrong?
-You are trying to run a program that is clearly labled "for Windows" on a non-Windows pc.
+You are trying to run a program that is clearly labled "for Windows" on a non-Windows PC.

 ## *KNMP_win* won't run on my Windows machine.
 What am i doing wrong?
 Report it in the issues and I will try to get back to you as soon as possible.